wangchristine/wangchristine/README.md

 ### Hi there! 👋👋

-I'm a software developer who loves keeping my skills up-to-date and always looking for new challenges. 👩‍💻
+I'm a full-stack engineer who loves keeping my skills up-to-date and always looking for new challenges. 👩‍💻

 📡 | 📆
 --|--